RadekVyM/SimpleToolkit/docs/SimpleToolkit.SimpleShell/README.md

 ## Implementation details

-The `SimpleShell` class is inherited from the .NET MAUI `Shell` class, but all the handlers are implemented from the ground up.
+The `SimpleShell` class inherits from the .NET MAUI `Shell` class, but all the handlers are implemented from the ground up.
 These handlers are inspired by the WinUI version of `Shell` handlers.

 ## Why not use `SimpleShell` and use .NET MAUI `Shell` instead